-The Smith family has lived in the Napa Valley since the mid 1960’s and today Hourglass is owned by Jeff Smith and his wife Carolyn.
-Jeff’s father was a real estate developer and had the foresight to recognize that people would be captivated not only by the scenic beauty of the Napa Valley but also by the wines produced from this region.
+The Smith family has lived in the Napa Valley since the mid 1960’s and today Hourglass is owned by Jeff Smith (who we first met with) and his wife Carolyn.
+Jeff’s father Ned was a real estate developer and had the foresight to recognize that people would be captivated not only by the scenic beauty of the Napa Valley but also by the wines produced from this region.

-In 1975 along with his wife he founded the Wine Country Inn ( www.winecountryinn.com ) located just off of Lodi Lane in the northern part of the valley.
-Note that the Smith family sold Wine Country inn, in 2016 – the new owner continues to operate this property.
-While having foresight, he also had a practical side – the inn was constructed so that it could readily be converted back to apartments if there ever was a shortage of visitors.
-Fortunately this never was a problem and while managing the inn they soon planted 4 acres to Zinfandel.
-They sold fruit all the way up to 1990.
+In 1975 along with Carolyn, co-founded the Wine Country Inn & Cottages located off of Lodi Lane, about a 5 minute drive north of the town of St. Helena.
+The Smith family sold Wine Country Inn in 2016 – the new ownership continues to operate this resort.
+While having foresight, Ned also had a practical side – the inn was constructed so that it could readily be converted back to apartments if there ever was a shortage of visitors.
+Fortunately this never was a problem and while managing the inn they planted 4 acres to Zinfandel.
+They sold this fruit to Caymus Winery until 1990.

 This name is again a geographical reference as “blue line” is the line on US Forest service maps to indicate riparian zones including creeks and in this case is named after the two creeks on the property.
-These creeks connect to the Napa River and incidentally are spawning creeks for Salmon (fingerlings) which do actually make it this far from the San Pablo Bay to the south of the Napa Valley.
+These creeks connect to the Napa River and incidentally are spawning creeks for Salmon (fingerlings) which remarkably make it this far from the San Pablo Bay to the south of the Napa Valley.

 The 2006 Blueline Cabernet Sauvignon is a dark ruby color in the glass.
 Notes of toffee and espresso from the particular barrel program show as underlying aromas on the bouquet.
 As the wine breathes more aromas of cherry dominate.
 The palate has a slightly tart expression showing dark fruit.
 Broad tannins form the finish to this medium to full bodied wine.
 Again this is an ideal food wine.

 The 2006 Hourglass is 100% Cabernet Sauvignon.
 Terroir also includes what grows on a site and in this case there are several Eucalyptus trees as well as wild fennel growing near and among this vineyard.
 These do influence the wine to some extent although Jeff says as the vineyard has matured their influence has become more muted, rather complementing the wine.
-You can tell this is a rich complex wine just from the bouquet.
-Subtle hints of menthol and black licorice are found along with vanilla, cigar box aromas and dark ripe frit.
+One can tell this is a rich complex wine simply from the bouquet.
+Subtle hints of menthol and black licorice are found along with vanilla, cigar box aromas and dark ripe fruit.
 Complex layered flavors show on the palate including blueberry and ripe blackberry.
 The finish shows structure but in an elegant kind of way; this is very well balanced wine.